Evertras/bubble-table/README.md

 Displays a table with a header, rows, footer, and borders.

-Border shape is customizable with a basic thick square default.
+Border shape is customizable with a basic thick square default, and style can be applied for color.

 Styles can be applied to columns, rows, and individual cells.
 Column style is applied first, then row, then cell when determining overrides.